TS System Operation

 The trolley in the transport system contains a dish for holding the load.
 A compression plate is mounted underneath the dish and there are four springs fitted between the dish and the plate.
 Four guide shafts run through the dish, the plate, and the buffer, and on to the frame at the bottom of the trolley.
 They are there to stabilize the dish and plate during operation.
 Here is a front view of the trolley as seen from Bay 2.
 This image shows the BPS (belt-pulley system), the compression plate along with both sets of springs - the plate springs and the buffer springs - and the load.
 Pins at the dish and plate are also shown.
 These are manually operated pins used to operate the transport system.

-A rack is vertically attached underneath the compression plate that carries the load; it is pushed up and down by the compression plate.
+A rack is vertically attached underneath the dish that carries the load; it is pushed up and down by the dish.
 The rack is supported by a linear guide and bearings, which are attached to the side panels by mounting bars.
 The rack drives a pinion mounted on a crankshaft, which is attached to two side panels.
 The pinion meshes with the moving rack and rotates.
 The pinion drives the crankshaft to rotate it as well.

 The size of the pinion compared to the rack (number of teeth) determines the gear ratio.
 The ratio affects the amount of force required to move the rack and the resulting movement of the belt, pulleys and the wheel.